 Upon completing the Transitions to Clerkship Block, students should be able to:

-- Students will build on prior knowledge and develop new strategies to enable them to excel in the clinical setting.
+- Build on prior knowledge and develop new strategies to enable them to excel in the clinical setting.
 They will apply these strategies to develop an understanding of their role and responsibilities in the clinical clerkship environment.

 - Determine the importance of professionalism and learn how to model this behavior in the clinical setting.
 Develop strategies for dealing with conflict in the professional setting.